CCSI-Toolset/FOQUS/docs/source/chapt_surrogates/mlaiplugin.rst

   such as variable labels and bounds.
 While training a Keras model with custom attributes is not required to use the plugin tool, users must provide the necessary class script if the Keras model does contain a custom object (see below for further information on creating custom objects).
-PyTorch models do not have this requirement and the class script does not need to exist in the plugins folder.
+PyTorch and Scikit-learn models do not have this requirement and the class script does not need to exist in the plugins folder.
 This model type is used in the same manner as Pymodel Plugins, per the workflow in Section :ref:`tutorial.surrogate.fs`.

 Custom Model Attributes
 -----------------------